LiamCrough/Week-1-Homework-Fintech-Case-Study/README.md

     In the eyes of a customer, online lending may be seen as a potential risk or potentially unwise.
 This is due to banks holding a monopoly on this kind of business for most of known history.
     Personally, I think that it would be wise to encorporate into the business a set of guarantees/assurances that their online lending scheme is not subject to severe interest rate changes or any other risks.
 The primary barrier that this firm is facing is decades of stigma surrounding alternative financing with similar firms having a track record of poor business practice.

-* Why do you think that offering this product or service would benefit the company?

 * What technologies would this additional product or service utilize?

     Similarly, using an AI chat bot to communicate with customers and assure them of the low risk nature of the firms activities would be beneficial to the firm.
+This could assure guarantees to customers without spending excess capital on staff to be constantly talking with potential customers.